amplify-bio/.github/README.md

-# github-actions-common
+# .github

-Commonly used Github actions for Amplify-BIO CI/CD processes
+Commonly used Github actions for Amplify-BIO CI/CD processes.
+Workflow templates can be implemented here also.
+See <https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization>

 ## Deployment Guideline